Lich-Corals/linux-file-converter-addon/CODE_OF_CONDUCT.md

 ### Other Restrictions

 1. **Misleading identity.** Impersonating someone else for any reason, or pretending to be someone else to evade enforcement actions.
 2. **Failing to credit sources.** Not properly crediting the sources of content you contribute.
+This includes the use of AI generated content:
+    1. Please do not use AI generated content in issues, or comments for pull-requests and discussions.
+    2. Please don't add mainly AI generated code to pull-requests and if you use AI as an assistant, always ensure that the code is working and not *directly* stolen from another person's repository.
+    3. *You* take the full responsibility for everything you add to the project in any form.
 3. **Promotional materials**.
 Sharing marketing or other commercial content in a way that is outside the norms of the community.
 4. **Irresponsible communication.** Failing to responsibly present content which includes, links or describes any other restricted behaviors.